 Making Masks – A local seamstress is making masks being distributed to seniors.
 She can no longer get material or elastic.
 If you have any cotton fabric or elastic material to donate please contact Renee Burns 617-645-9090 to arrange for a safe drop off.

-Discovery Museum is closed through May 4th.
+Discovery Museum is temporarily closed.
 We are making available on our website, and updating daily, a list of age-appropriate resources for children and families: http://bit.ly/38GUytn.

 We have developed and curated a set of at-home activities and resources for families.
 Visit our new Discovery at Home webpage.
 This information resource will continue to be expanded over time.